Priyansux2003/Financial-Report-Generator-And-Investment-Advisor/README.md

 # Financial-Report-Generator-And-Investment-Advisor

-Welcome to the Financial Intelligence Suite—a comprehensive, user-friendly platform that leverages the power of Generative AI (GenAI) and Natural Language Processing (NLP) to help you analyze financial reports, extract insights from financial news, and receive personalized investment advice.
+Welcome to the Financial-Report-Generator-And-Investment-Advisor—a comprehensive, user-friendly platform that leverages the power of Generative AI (GenAI) and Natural Language Processing (NLP) to help you analyze financial reports, extract insights from financial news, and receive personalized investment advice.
 This project is designed for both beginners and advanced users, making financial data analysis accessible and insightful for everyone.

 Project Overview
-This suite consists of three main modules:
+This repository consists of three main modules:

-1. Financial Report Analyzer:
+1. Financial Report Generator:
 Fetch and preprocess real-time financial data for stocks and economic indicators.

 2. Financial News QA Bot:
 Ask questions about any financial news article and get instant, AI-generated answers with sources.

-3. AI Financial Advisor:
+3. Investment Advisor:
 Upload your financial data and receive personalized investment suggestions powered by a state-of-the-art language model.

 Key Features